 Time in bottle does what nothing else can.
 Over time, whether it's two or three years, or 10, chemical changes occur--tannins soften and precipitate out, pigments darken and eventually lighten, creating sediment.
 I always decant wines 10 years old or older.
 But then I often decant very young wines when they seem stiff and tannic--the aeration can open them up and soften the tannins--aging them in a sense.
 This is why when you open a young red that is too young and tight to really enjoy, it may taste better the next night....or the next.
 One that recently did: Catena Malbec from Argentina, dark and opaque, quite tannic, somewhat hard when we opened it.
 The next night it was much softer and more appealing.

-I make it a practice to never throw out a young red until I've tasted it the second or third day--if it hasn't improved I can toss it, but sometimes it's a revelation.
+I make it a practice never to throw out a young red until I've tasted it the second or third day--if it hasn't improved I can toss it, but sometimes it's a revelation.

 Wines for current and future pleasure:Pinot Noir.
 A frequent pick with many of my favorite dishes....because its spicy, ruby-rich flavors so nicely complement roast fowl, game (especially duck, goose, wild turkey)

 I love the various incarnations of Pinot Noir, from the taut well-structured wines of France's Burgundy regions -- the Côte de Nuits (richer, denser appellations such as Nuits-St. Georges, Gevrey-Chambertin and Vosne-Romanée) and the Côte de Beaune (the lighter but elegant Volnays, Beaunes) and Côtes Chalonnaise (earthier but simpler Givry, Mercurey), to the elegance and balance of Oregon Pinots, to the extravagant fruit of Sonoma's Russian River Valley.